markszulc/experience-manager-learn.en/help/forms/sign-multiple-documents/create-osgi-service.md

 ## Update Signature Status

 Successful completion of the signing ceremony triggers an AEM workflow associated with the form.
-The first step in the workflow is a process step which updates the signature status in the database for the row identified by the guid and customer id.
+The first step in the workflow is a process step which updates the  status in the database for the row identified by the guid and customer id.
+We also set the value of the signed element in the formdata to Y to indicate that the form has been filled and signed.
+The adaptive form will be populated with this data and the value of the signed data element in the xml data will be used to display the appropriate message.
 The updateSignatureStatus code is invoked from the custom process step.

 ```java
 public void updateSignatureStatus(String formData, String guid) {